danielsnick3/linked-blog-starter-md/Nagoblin.md

 Normal Moves

 Palm-Chop: As an action this creature performs a 2-step assault.
-1. This creature performs a palm strike
+1. This creature performs a palm strike.
+On a hit losing 10 blood.
 2. This creature performs a horizontal chop, an affected target must make a dc 18 strength saving throw or be proned.
+On a hit losing 5 blood.

-Heavy Slash: This ability gains 5 feet of reach for each blood threshold crossed.
-If this ability hits an airborne enemy it deals double damage.
+Heavy Slash: If this ability hits an airborne enemy it deals double damage.
+On a successful hit this creature loses 20 blood

-Meteor Slash: As an action, this creature raises their sword toward the heavens swinging down in a line in front of them.
-Enemies caught in the slash take 5d8 slashing damage and must succeed on a dc 18 strength saving throw or be dazed for 1 round.
-For each enemy hit this creature loses 10 blood.
+Meteor Slash: As an action, this creature raises their sword toward the heavens swinging down in a straight line in front of them.
+Enemies caught in the slash take 1 slashing damage and must succeed on a dc 18 strength saving throw or be dazed for 1 round.
+For each enemy hit this creature loses 15 blood.

 Far Slash: As an action this creature performs a 3-step assault
 1. This creature performs a thrust dealing 1d8 piercing damage